 ON THIS PAGE: You will learn about the different ways doctors use to treat people with this type of cancer.
 To see other pages, use the menu on the side of your screen.

 Descriptions of the most common treatment options for eyelid cancer are listed below.
-Treatment options and recommendations depend on several factors, including the type and stage of cancer, possible side effects, and the patient's preferences and overall health.
-Doctors may use a combination of treatments to effectively remove the cancer and reduce the chance of it spreading.
-In addition, the doctors will strive to maintain the health and vision of the patient's eye.
+Treatment options and recommendations depend on several factors, including the type and stage of cancer, possible side effects, and the patient’s preferences and overall health.
+Your care plan may also include treatment for symptoms and side effects, an important part of cancer care.
+Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
+Also, talk about the goals of each treatment with your doctor and what you can expect while receiving the treatment.
 Learn more about making treatment decisions.

-Surgery is the removal of the tumor and surrounding tissue during an operation.
+Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
 Eye surgery is typically performed by an ophthalmologist.
 Different types of surgical procedures are used depending on the size of the cancer and where it is located.
+Learn more about the basics of cancer surgery.

 Biopsy.
 A surgical biopsy may remove part of the tumor (incisional) or the entire tumor (excisional).
 If the tumor is found to be cancerous, and the surgeon has removed a sufficient margin of healthy tissue along with the tumor, an excisional biopsy may be the only treatment needed.
 See the Diagnosis section for more information about a biopsy for eyelid cancer.